Strumenta/kolasu-languageserver-library/README.md

 |                                       | reportProgress(percent)                   | based on the amount of bytes parsed / total amount to parse                  |

 If the language server has a symbol resolution module, its capabilities will include the `definition` and `find usages` features, otherwise only parsing errors and document outlines are reported.

+### Definition and references

+These two are opposite operations and both rely on having a symbol resolution module in place.

+They make heavy use of the lucene index that can be crafted to retrieve information from abstract syntax trees quickly.

+Please note that the information in the index is stored more similarly to non-sql databases rather than a traditional tree.

+This has its own benefits and problems.
+For showcasing both scenarios, outlines are creating traversing the tree.
+However, symbols are looked up using the index.

 [Language Server Protocol]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/
 [Lifecycle messages]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#lifeCycleMessages-side